Dr. Peter Urquhart, Undergraduate Advisor for The Communication Studies Program

 You *must* clearly indicate:

 -preferred appointment time within advising hours.

-Please contact Dr. Jenkins directly to make an appointment.
+Please contact Dr. Finn directly to make an appointment.

 The Department of Communication Studies takes cases of academic and research misconduct very seriously.
 Students must adhere to and abide by the University’s Policy on Academic and Research Misconduct, as reprinted below.
 Penalties for misconduct are severe and may include: failure on the assignment, examination or course; suspension from the program or university; expulsion from the program or university.